“My focus is to forget the pain of life. Forget the pain, mock the pain, reduce it. And laugh.”

 The Neurobiology of Melatonin – How it Helps Pain

 Pain is a dynamic phenomenon resulting from the activity of both endogenous pain excitatory and inhibitory systems, including inhibitory conditioned pain modulation (ICPM – See descending pathways, The Neurobiology of Pain).
 The efficacy of ICPM in fibromyalgia has been related to sleep quality.
 This relationship is supported on neurobiological grounds by common neurotransmitters involved in both sleep and ICPM, including noradrenalin, serotonin and dopamine.
-Melatonin presents multifaceted mechanisms that may interfere in the peripheral and central pain mechanisms.
+Melatonin offers multifaceted mechanisms that may interfere in the peripheral and central pain mechanisms.
 Evidence suggests that in long-term chronic pain situations, there is a loss of inhibitory system function.
-In a recent study, it was shown that long-term musculoskeletal pain occurs with excessive cortical facilitation (a lack of inhibition), which is associated with lower pain threshold and higher levels of catastrophizing thinking related to pain.
+In a recent study, it was shown that long-term musculoskeletal pain occurs with excessive cortical facilitation (a lack of inhibition), which is associated with lower pain threshold and higher levels of catastrophizing thought processing related to pain.

 In addition, numerous pre-clinical studies have demonstrated that ICPM depends on the recruitment of endogenous opioids in the periaqueductal gray, which trigger the release of serotonin from neurons localized in the raphe nuclei (medulla), which, in turn, dampens nociceptive afferents at the dorsal horn of the spinal cord.
 Noradrenergic projections from the locus coeruleus produce similar effects.
-Together, this evidence justifies exploring the effect of melatonin in the descending modulatory pain systems, alone or combined with medications such as amitriptyline, as it has been demonstrated that melatonin increases the pain threshold in healthy subjects, improves sleep quality and modulates systems involved in pain, such as the GABAergic and opioidergic systems.

 Melatonin’s effect on pain may be explained by multiple mechanisms, including hormonal pathways.The analgesic effect of melatonin is known to involve the activation of supraspinal sites and the inhibition of ‘‘spinal windup.’’
 In addition, experimental evidence suggests that the analgesic effects of melatonin involve opioid and other receptors including NMDA and GABA systems.
-Moreover, melatonin produces marked anti-inflammatory effects by inhibiting the release of pro-inflammatory cytokines (chemicals).
+Moreover, melatonin produces marked anti-inflammatory effects by inhibiting the release of pro-inflammatory cytokines.

 See also: Neurobiology of Pain